whitefoxcloud/payway-integration-poc/articles/integrating-payway-into-your-app.md

 Monoova is known for its focus on real-time payments and innovative features like PayTo.

 ### Security
-- PayWay: Offers advanced encryption and is backed by Westpac's robust security infrastructure.
-- Monoova: Also provides strong security measures, focusing on real-time payment processing.
+Monoova does comply with the PCI DSS Compliant, providing strong security measures.

 ### Payment Methods
-- PayWay: Supports credit card and direct debit payments.
-- Monoova: Specializes in real-time payments, including PayTo, PayID and NPP (New Payments Platform) payments.
+Monoova supports more payment methods than PayWay.
+It specializes in real-time payments, including PayTo, PayID and NPP (New Payments Platform) payments.

 ### Virtual Accounts & PayID